-In 2020, Ramadan starts on April 23rd and ends on May 23rd in 2020.
+In 2023, Ramadan starts on March 22nd and ends on April 21st.
 (You can check past or future dates here.)
 The exact dates always depend upon the sighting of the new moon.
 As a result, astronomers make ongoing calculations.
 Local moon sighters ultimately provide testimony when the new moon appears.

 The observance of Ramadan and fasting is one of the Five Pillars of Islam, called Swam.
 The number of hours Muslims fast varies because it depends on the number of hours between sunrise and sunset.
 Some years, it could range between 11.5 hours and 20 hours based on geography.